trevortombe/website/content/publication/inflation/index.md

 +++
-title = "The Twin Supply Shocks to Canada's Post-Pandemic Inflation and Monetary Policy" date = 2022-09-01 draft = true
+title = "The Rise (And Fall?) of Inflation in Canada: A Detailed Analysis of Its Post-Pandemic Experience" date = 2022-09-11 draft = false

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["Yu Chen","Trevor Tombe"]